Know in one minute about Goji berries health benefits

 8. Improve overall health

-Oral consumption of goji berry juice (120 ml/day) for 14 days increases energy level, quality of sleep and ease of awakening.
+Oral consumption of goji berry juice (120 ml/day) for 14 days increases energy level, quality of sleep, and ease of awakening.
 It also improves the ability to focus on activities, mental acuity, calmness, and feelings of health, contentment, and happiness.
-Moreover, these berries also reduce fatigue and stress, improved athletic performance as well as gastrointestinal function (15).
+Moreover, these berries also reduce fatigue and stress, improved athletic performance as well gastrointestinal function (15).

 9. Treat Metabolic syndrome

-This berry also helps to decrease the concentration of total cholesterol, LDL-cholesterol, and triglycerides and increased concentration of HDL-cholesterol levels (16).
+This berry also helps to decrease the concentration of total cholesterol, LDL-cholesterol, and triglycerides and increased the concentration of HDL-cholesterol levels (16).

 Long-term ingestion of these berries is also effective for the reduction of abdominal fat (waist circumference) and lipid peroxidation (17).
 Thus goji berry increases metabolic rate and protects against the development of cardiovascular diseases, diabetes, and related complications (18).